 Protective orders, commonly known as "restraining orders," are intended to protect victims of abuse, stalking, or harassment by requiring perpetrators to stay a certain distance away for a specified period of time.
-Such orders are primarily used by victims of domestic violence, but may apply in other circumstances.
-Hawaii protective orders are valid for a one-year period and may be renewed.
+Such orders are primarily used by victims of domestic violence but may apply in other circumstances.
 A violation of the terms of a protective order can lead to prosecution punishable by fines and jail time.

 Learn about Hawaii's protective order laws in the chart below.
 You can also see Details on State Protective Order Laws and the links following this article for more details.

 ||§ 586-1 et seq. of the Hawaii Revised Statutes

 ||Enjoin contact; exclude from dwelling and petitioner's work; regarding minor children: grant temporary visitation, and counseling; enjoin or restrain both of the parties from taking, concealing, removing, threatening, physically abusing, or otherwise disposing of any animal identified to the court as belonging to a household, until further order of the court

 |Duration of Order

 ||Temporary restraining order: maximum 180 days; protective order: court must affix "reasonable" time for the duration of the order